funwithsoda/funwithsoda.github.io/_posts/2016-01-17-querying-data-catalog.md

 ---
 layout: post
-title: Create a detailed Socrata datasets catalog
+title: Create a detailed Socrata data catalog
 description: "Instructions for creating a catalog of Socrata datasets with a lot of detail."
 modified: 2016-01-17
-author: Tim Clemans
-tags: [sample post]
 categories: [data catalog]
 ---